informalsystems/vdd/blockchain/blockchain.md

-In the following, *ETIME* and *LTIME* define the earliest and latest times at which a new block is added.
+In the following, *ETIME* and *LTIME* are a lower and upper bounds, respectively, on the time interval between the times at which two successor blocks are added.
 We are not fixing these times here.
 Rather, they should serve as defining constraints for temporal properties of other protocols.
 For instance, we might instantiate these times by setting *ETIME* to infinity, when we say that